Welcome to TM Hughes & Son Electrical Services Ltd. Whatever your Electrical requirements, we can serve you.

 Outdoor power makes entertaining and gardening so much easier.

-They are enabling the safe and easy connection of portable lighting or power tools like lawnmowers and leaf blowers.
+They enable the safe and easy connection of portable lighting or power tools like lawnmowers and leaf blowers.

-The sockets are fitted to the best areas of your exterior walls by an electrician who’ll then connects the socket to your power supply.
+The sockets are fitted to the best areas of your exterior walls by an electrician who then connects the socket to your power supply.

 The sockets are made to withstand the outdoor elements for many years with robust construction and heavy-duty sprung covers.